LibRapid/librapid/README.md

 e.g. --blas-dir=c:/opt/openblas

 Options:
+--use-float       <<  The datatype used within the python library will be
+                      32 bit floating point values.
+They are often slightly faster than the 64 bit type, though can only accurately store 7 decimal places

+--use-double      <<  The datatype used within the python library will be
+                      64 bit floating point values.
+They are marginally slower than 32 bit values but can accurately store 15 decimal places

 --no-blas         <<  Do not attempt to link against any BLAS library
-                  Use only the pre-installed routines (which are slower) --blas-dir     << Set the directory where LibRapid can find a CBlas compatible library.
+                      Use only the pre-installed routines (which are slower)

+--blas-dir        <<  Set the directory where LibRapid can find a CBlas
+                      compatible library.
 LibRapid will expect the directory to contain a file structure like this (Windows example):

                       blas-dir
                       ├── bin
                       |   └── libopenblas.dll
                       ├── include
                       |   └── cblas.h
                       └── lib
                           └── libopenblas.lib

 --blas-include    <<  Set the BLAS include directory.
 LibRapid will expect
-                cblas.h to be in this directory --blas-lib     << Set the BLAS library directory.
-LibRapid will expect a library file to be here, such as libopenblas.lib or openblas.a
+                      cblas.h to be in this directory

+--blas-lib        <<  Set the BLAS library directory.
+LibRapid will expect
+                      a library file to be here, such as libopenblas.lib or openblas.a

 --blas-bin        <<  Set the directory of the BLAS binaries on Windows.
                       LibRapid will search for a DLL file
 ```

 To build LibRapid from source and specify commands, use the following commands: